Reading Programs By Age & Type

 While our reading interventions vary for ages 4 to 7, the underlying source of difficulty is almost always phonological awareness.
 That is our initial target, to improve language processing so that your child can hear all of the sounds inside words.

 Our early childhood programs help reading fundamentals, the cognitive and language skills required for reading fluency.

 Target: Fluency, the ability to read at natural language speed with prosody (natural speech emphasis).
 Fluency is important because it requires automatic, subconscious decoding, the foundational skill for reading comprehension.

-Elementary age children need at least 2-3 months on Fast ForWord Language v2 and Language to Reading v2, before graduating to our reading skills programs, which cover spelling, vocabulary, decoding, and reading comprehension.
+Elementary age children need at least 2-3 months on Fast ForWord Foundations I and Foundations II before graduating to our reading skills programs, which cover spelling, vocabulary, decoding, and reading comprehension.

 Our elementary age reading programs have a computer-game feel — levels, points, prizes — and a self-paced design that together add up to an engaged student experience.